 There’s no question about it, retail is undergoing a dynamic transformation.
 The constant flux among all the channels is forcing retailers to sharpen their sales and marketing strategies, especially as they approach Black Friday and Cyber Monday.

-Digital sales, which includes online and mobile, are clearly the bright spots in retail.
+Digital sales, which include online and mobile, are clearly the bright spots in retail.
 Cyber Monday 2016 claimed the title for the largest online sales day in U.S. history, with $3.39 billion in online sales.
 Black Friday came in a very close second with $3.34 billion in online sales, driving a record $1.2 billion in mobile revenue.
 All signs point to even better digital sales during this year’s holiday season.

 While retail sales overall are rising, the message is somewhat mixed for brick-and-mortar retail.
 According to retail think tank Fung Global Retail and Technology, more than 5,700 store closures have been announced by September 1, 2017.
 That’s a 181% increase over 2016.
 Yet IHL’s research report estimates that retailers will open 4,080 more stores in 2017 than they are closing and plan to open over 5,500 more in 2018.